What is dementia?

 • difficulty organizing thoughts and thinking logically

-• inability to learn new things or to cope with new or unexpected situations
+• an inability to learn new things or to cope with new or unexpected situations

 • inappropriate outbursts of anger

-• perceptual-motor problems (such as trouble getting out of a chair or setting the table)
+• perceptual-motor problems, such as difficulty getting out of a chair or setting the table

-• repetitive statements or movement, occasional muscle twitches
+• repetitive statements or movement and occasional muscle twitches

-• loss of impulse control (such as undressing at inappropriate times or places or using vulgar language)
+• loss of impulse control, such as undressing at inappropriate times or using vulgar language

-• exacerbation of behavioral symptoms, such as restlessness, agitation, anxiety, tearfulness, and wandering — especially in the late afternoon or evening, which is called “sundowning.”
+• exacerbated behavioral symptoms, such as restlessness, agitation, anxiety, tearfulness, and wandering — especially in the late afternoon or evening, which is called “sundowning”

 Severe Alzheimer’s disease

-Not all people with dementia experience the same symptoms.
-The most common symptoms of dementia are difficulty with memory, communication, and cognitive abilities.
+While not all people with dementia have the same symptoms, the most common symptoms of dementia are difficulty with:

-Different types of dementias have varied causes, and they affect different mental, behavioral, and physical functions.
+There are several types of dementia with varied causes.
+They all affect different mental, behavioral, and physical functions.

-If you or a loved one are experiencing problems with memory, difficulty performing familiar tasks, or mood or personality changes, talk to your healthcare provider.
+If you or a loved one are experiencing problems with memory, difficulty performing familiar tasks, or mood or personality changes, talk with a healthcare professional.

 Once you have an accurate diagnosis, you can explore options for treatment.